SarahJD/vaccination-rate-api/README.md

 ## How to Use

-The API is hosted under: https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Daten/Impfquotenmonitoring.xlsx
+The API is hosted ....

 The defined endpoint for the data is /vaccinations.